W427697/Discord-/docs/get-started/nextjs.md

 You can test your stories in a Jest environment by using the [portable stories](../api/portable-stories-jest.md) API.

 When using portable stories with Next.js, you need to mock the Next.js modules that your components depend on.
 You can use the [`@storybook/nextjs/export-mocks` module](#storybooknextjsexport-mocks) to generate the aliases needed to set up portable stories in a Jest environment.
+This is needed because - as Next.js does - Storybook sets up a set of aliases in Webpack to make testing and developing your components easier.
+If you make use of the advanced functionality like the built-in mocks for common Next.js modules, you need to set up this aliasing in your Jest environment as well.

 ## Notes for Yarn v2 and v3 users